chahid001/DevOps360/README.md

 9. **CI/CD Pipeline & Blue-Green Deployment**
    - Created a pipeline for **DevSecOps practices** in GitLab, automating **SAST**, **DAST**, **SCA**, and **CIS** scans using the tools configured in Nexus.
    - Implemented a **Blue-Green deployment strategy** to ensure zero-downtime during updates, by deploying new versions alongside the current version, testing, and then switching traffic to the new version once it's verified.

+🔚 **Conclusion**
+In summary, DevOps360 exemplifies the power of modern cloud infrastructure and DevSecOps practices, significantly improving operational efficiency and security posture.
+The project's automation and optimization strategies lead to faster development cycles, reduced downtime, and enhanced user satisfaction.
+By leveraging cutting-edge technologies and methodologies, this project sets a benchmark for scalable and resilient cloud solutions in today's fast-paced digital landscape.